 What is Sleep Apnea?

 Sleep apnea or sleep disordered breathing is a disorder that affects your sleep cycle and your normal breathing routine.
-You literally stop breathing anywhere from 10-90 seconds many times during your evening's sleep.
+You literally stop breathing anywhere from 10-90 seconds at a time.
+This occurs many times during your sleep.
 When you stop breathing, your oxygen levels drop and your heart rate goes up.
-The decreased oxygen and increased heart rate caused by the sudden awakenings put stress on the heart.
-This can happen hundreds of times per night and has been medically documented that this increased blood pressure leads to hypertension and several health related problems e.g. diabetes.
+The decreased oxygen and increased heart rate caused by these sudden awakenings put stress on the heart.
+This can happen hundreds of times per night and has been medically documented that this increases blood pressure leading to hypertension and several health related problems.

 Warning Signs of Sleep Apnea

 - Concentrating difficulties